NALLEIN/opencv/3rdparty/include/webgpu/README.md

 ### Update Dawn's API

 Dawn is still under development: [implementation status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status).
-If Dawn’s API changes, we have to re-build Dawn and re-copy the corresponding file according to the above steps.
+If Dawn’s API changes, we have to re-build Dawn and copy the `webgpu_cpp.cpp` file under Dawn’s **out/Release/gen/src/dawn** folder to the `webgpu_cpp.cpp` file in OpenCV’s **modules/dnn/src/webgpu/src** folder.
+Only copy the content in `namespce wgpu {}`, no need to change the `#include` header file.